Asian shares advance on back of rally on Wall Street

 Asian shares were mostly higher Tuesday after U.S. stocks stormed back from sharp losses to log strong gains.

-South Korea reported that its economy grew at a 3.1% annual pace in the first quarter of the year, up 0.7% from the previous quarter, suggesting a rebound from the travails of the pandemic.
+The Kospi in Seoul gained 0.5% to 2,669.41 after the government reported the South Korean economy grew at a 3.1% annual pace in the first quarter of the year, up 0.7% from the previous quarter.

-The government has recently lifted most COVID restrictions as case numbers have abated after a wave of the omicron variant.
+The economy is rebounding from the travails of the pandemic as the government lifts COVID restrictions since case numbers have abated after a wave of the omicron variant.

 “This should drive a bounce back in downtrodden parts of the service sector.
 And a further drop in precautionary savings should provide an extra boost to consumption," Alex Holmes of Capital Economics said in a commentary.
 “With private consumption still well below pre-pandemic levels, there is plenty of scope for a rebound," he said.